adizhavo/ECS_Cpp/README.md

 ### Component

-To implement a component include ```component.hpp```, there are two way to setup a component, one is by using the macro:
+To implement a component include ```component.hpp```, there are two way to setup it up, one is by using the macro:
 ```C++
 #include "component.hpp"